slothsoft/sprint-simulation/README.md

 - It's fairer ("You do this ugly bug, and I'll do that one.")
 - It's more efficient (just give the task to whoever estimates the fastest time)
 - It makes the planning faster (everybody has to understand only their own tasks, and team members can even prepare for that)
-- Many bugs are already implicitly pre-assigned, because team members are expert in different things
+- Many bugs are already implicitly pre-assigned, because team members are experts in different things
 - You don't double book people (e.g. by adding two tasks that can only be done by one person efficiently, when each of them alone would fill out the time of that person completely)

 My team is against it, because: